mattlashley/mattlashley.github.io/_tutorials/how-to-rename-file-windows.md

 2. [Using the Windows Command Line](#renaming-a file-from-the-command-prompt)
 3. [Using an application like WordPad](#renaming-a-file-using-the-save-as-function-of-wordpad)

+The file metaphor was adopted early in the development of computer systems.
+Much like the paper based namesake that hold sets of papers, a computer file holds sets of electronic data.
+And just like a paper based files, an eleltronic file can be labelled or named, allowing us to identify the file future reference.
+{: .panel-learnmore}

 ### Prerequisites

 To complete the steps in all three mini tutorials, you'll need: